 Further Reforms

 Additional reforms to pay gap reporting, anticipated in the Equality (Race and Disability) Bill, include extending pay gap reporting (applicable to large employers with 250 or more employees) to include mandatory ethnicity and disability pay gap reporting.
-The Government opened a consultation on 18 March 2025, which is now closed, and has said responses to the consultation will shape the legislation.
-The consultation commits to introduce mandatory ethnicity and disability pay gap reporting for large employers, using a similar framework already in place for gender pay gap reporting but with distinct considerations for ethnicity and disability, particularly in data collection and analysis.
-The Government is currently proposing:
+The Government opened a consultation on 18 March 2025 and published its response on 25 March 2026.
+The consultation response commits to introduce mandatory ethnicity and disability pay gap reporting for large employers (with 250 or more employees), using a similar framework already in place for gender pay gap reporting but with distinct considerations for ethnicity and disability, particularly in data collection and analysis.
+The Government has confirmed:

-- To apply key aspects of the gender pay gap reporting rules to ethnicity and disability pay gap reporting, including using the same set of pay gap measures, using the same reporting dates, and applying the same enforcement policies.
+- That it will apply key aspects of the gender pay gap reporting rules to ethnicity and disability pay gap reporting, including using the same set of pay gap measures, using the same reporting dates, and applying the same enforcement policies.

 - That covered employers should also have to report on the overall ethnic breakdown of their workforce, the breakdown of their workforce by disability status and the percentage of employees who did not disclose their personal data on ethnicity and disability.

-- To apply a de minimis threshold for reporting on 10 employees in each ethnic group for ethnicity reporting and in each group being compared (e.g. disabled/non-disabled) for disability reporting for data privacy and identification reasons.
+- That a de minimis threshold for reporting will be applied for employees in each ethnic group for ethnicity reporting and in each group being compared (e.g. disabled/non-disabled) for disability reporting for data privacy and identification reasons.
+A threshold of 10 employees was suggested, however the Government is considering this further in conjunction with the Information Commissioner’s Office.

-- Whether employers should report on disability, using a binary approach reporting on differences in pay between disabled employees and non-disabled employees, rather than requiring reporting on the difference in pay between employees with different impairment types and non-disabled employees.
+- That employers should report on disability using a binary approach reporting on differences in pay between disabled employees and non-disabled employees..
+Disability will be defined in line with the Equality Act 2010 definition.

 Reporting on ethnicity and disability poses inherent challenges.
 People are often reluctant to disclose that they are disabled or do not accurately report their status because they do not to understand the legal definition of disability.
 Also, there is a tension between balancing the risk of being able to identify individuals, and reporting meaningful data, particularly where there are smaller data groups.